yash001dev/marketplace-connect/docs/BULK_UPLOAD_GUIDE.md

 | tags | No | Comma-separated tags | "headphones,wireless,audio" |
 | features | No | Comma-separated features | "Noise Cancellation,40hr Battery" |

+**Note:** `title`, `description`, and `folderPath` are required.
+If other fields are missing from the CSV, you can set bulk default values in the upload form that will apply to all products without those fields.

 ### 2. Organize Product Images
 Create a separate folder for each product's images: